castortut/GeneralStepperMotorControllerPCB/docs/DRV8825 A4988 compatible motor control board design.md

 # Motor controller features

-Motor controller features for designing a stepper motor driver board that supports A4988 and DRV8825 motor controllers**
+Notes about motor controller features for designing a stepper motor driver board that supports A4988 and DRV8825 motor controllers.

 ### A4988